-God by means of the Holy Spirit would inhabit Mary and produce in her someone that would be born not just a man, and not God alone, but the union of God and man.
+God’s Holy Spirit would inhabit Mary in a unique way and produce in her someone that would be born not just a man, and not God alone, but the union of God and man.
 Fully God and fully human, God incarnate, the Son of God, the Savior.
 No one could’ve anticipated it would happen this way, and many in Old Testament times tried but failed to understand it.

 Christ the Center

 One of the most striking things about the gospel story is how it centers on Christ himself.
 In their accounts, the disciples made sure that everyone knew who Jesus claimed to be.

 Then Jesus declared, “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty.”
 (John 6:35)

 “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”
 (John 8:12)